 Unsecured personal loans don’t require collateral, and lenders evaluate your financial profile, including your credit score, to establish your eligibility and interest rate.
 On the other hand, some personal loan providers cater to consumers with bad credit.
 Many online lenders offer a range of financial products designed for people with bad credit scores.

 One caveat: Emergency personal loans might be a pricey borrowing alternative if you have terrible credit.
 Because your credit history significantly influences your APR, bad-credit applicants may only be eligible for personal loans with high APRs.
-Because APRs are an annualized indicator of a loan’s cost, a high APR indicates a costly loan.
+A high APR indicates a costly loan because APRs are an annualized indicator of a loan’s cost.

 Personal loans are generally unsecured.
 However, secured loans may be an alternative for borrowers who don’t qualify for unsecured loans.
-A car or money in a savings account or CD might be used to get a personal loan.
+You may use a car or money in a savings account or CD to get a personal loan.
 It may be simpler to be eligible for a secured personal loan but bear in mind that if you don’t repay, the lender may take your collateral.
 One important factor to consider when taking out a personal loan is the monthly payments.

 Borrowers in financial distress and want a loan may need more funds in their savings accounts to serve as collateral.
 Some lenders may also require a minimum credit score to qualify for their installment loans, impacting the repayment period.